 Domaine Profile

-• Farming: Domaine: certified organic, practicing biodynamic; Grape Purchases: Lutte raisonnée, organic, and biodynamic
+- Farming: Domaine: certified organic, practicing biodynamic; Grape Purchases: Sustainable, organic, and biodynamic

-• White Winemaking: Uncrushed whole-cluster pressing; ambient yeast fermentation in tank, barrels or foudres; ageing for 12 to 22 months; fining is not systematic; filtration is avoided; bottled since 2019 with Diam corks and 50 to 70ppm total sulfur.
+- White Winemaking: Pressed with whole clusters; ambient yeast fermentation in tank, barrels or foudres; aging for 12 to 22 months; fining is not systematic; filtration is avoided; bottled since 2019 with Diam corks; SO2 added during aging, 50 to 70ppm total SO2 at bottling.

-• Red Winemaking: Up to 30% whole cluster depending on vintage and cuvée; ambient yeast fermentation; pumpovers in the beginning, punch downs towards the end, 3 to 5 on average; post fermentation maceration; aged in foudres or barrels, maximum 30% new oak; rarely fined or filtered; natural cork closures; 40 to 50ppm sulfur at bottling.
+- Red Winemaking: 0 to 80% whole cluster depending on vintage and cuvée; ambient yeast fermentation; pump-overs in the beginning, punch-downs towards the end; post fermentation maceration; aged for in foudres or barrels, (maximum 30% new oak); racked 7-11 months in; blended in tank before bottling; rarely fined or filtered; natural cork closures; SO2 added during aging, 40 to 50ppm total SO2 at bottling.

 By Vicki Denig and BW&Co, 2021.